soundpress/RulesOfNYC/docs/c01/index.rst

    (1) Interior stairways.
 All interior stairways not conforming to the requirements of the Labor Law or rules of the Board of Standards and Appeals may be retained, provided that egress to same is maintained unobstructed, halls are properly lighted, and all landings, passageways, etc., are maintained free and unobstructed.
 An easily operated panic bolt or other similar device may be installed at street exit door.

    (2) Exterior screened stairways.
-Exterior screened stairways not serving as a required means of egress shall be maintained structurally safe and properly painted, exits thereto and all platforms and passageways thereof shall be maintained unobstructed, and egress from termination shall be provided for substandard fire escapes in § 7-02(a).
+Exterior screened stairways not serving as a required means of egress shall be maintained structurally safe and properly painted, exits thereto and all platforms and passageways thereof shall be maintained unobstructed, and egress from termination shall be provided for substandard fire escapes in 2 RCNY § 7-02(a).

    (3) Horizontal bridges.
 Horizontal bridges and party wall balconies between buildings shall be maintained structurally safe and properly painted, and access thereto and all passageways thereof shall be maintained unobstructed.